Car carrier on fire in Pacific, some crew abandon ship

-HONOLULU (AP) — The U.S. Coast Guard is responding to a fire on a Panamanian car carrier in the Pacific Ocean and says some crew members abandoned the ship.
+HONOLULU (AP) — A Panamanian car carrier heading from Japan to Hawaii caught fire in the Pacific Ocean, with some crew members abandoning the ship and the U.S. Coast Guard and other vessels heading to its rescue Monday.

-The Coast Guard in a statement Monday says crewmembers launched a life raft and four of the 21 mariners aboard left The Sincerity Ace wearing life jackets.
+The Coast Guard said in a statement that crew members launched a life raft and four of the 21 mariners aboard left the Sincerity Ace wearing life jackets.
+The agency could not confirm if they reached the life raft.
+The remaining 17 crew members stayed on board to fight the fire.

-The Coast Guard has not confirmed if they reached the life raft.
-The remaining 17 crewmembers stayed on board to fight the fire.
+The Coast Guard said other commercial vessels were helping with the rescue 1,800 nautical miles (3,333 kilometers) northwest of Hawaii.
+The statement doesn’t say what caused the fire on the 650-foot (198-meter) ship.

-The Coast Guard says other commercial vessels are also helping with the rescue 1,800 nautical miles (3,333 kilometers) northwest of Hawaii.
+“The distance involved here requires any and all available support, we thank the crews of the commercial vessels for volunteering to assist and have Coast Guard air support en route,” Petty Officer 1st Class Les Elliott said in the statement.

 Most Read Business Stories